Dental Negligence Compensation Claims

 Fear of the dentist may be a common occurrence, but in reality, most dental procedures are thoroughly effective, safe and simple to carry out.
 However, when a dentist does not observe their duty of care fully, the repercussions can be significant and can result in lifelong physical and emotional damage.

 Anybody who has been left in a worse off position for having visited the dentist, through no fault of their own, is likely to be entitled to make a claim for compensation for dental negligence.
-Our solicitors have significant experience in this field and are able to guide you through the processes and likely outcomes of making a claim.
+Medical negligence solicitors have significant experience in this field and are able to guide you through the processes and likely outcomes of making a claim.

 What is considered to be dental negligence?